dgrisham/wenv/README.rst

     $ cd hello-world
     $ wenv new -d hello-world

-Running this command will copy the wenv `template` file into a new wenv file called `hello-world`.
+The `wenv new` command will copy the wenv `template` file into a new wenv file called `hello-world`.
 The template file provides a base structure for a new wenv.

-Let's look at the new wenv file that was just created.
-Notice the first function, `wenv_def()`:
+On my machine, the above wenv command creates a new wenv file that starts with the following `wenv_def()` function:

 .. code-block:: bash